 Zara the Good

-Being mixed English and Papua New Guinean, I had a colourful childhood growing up throughout Australia and the South Pacific, before my family settled in Cairns, Queensland.
+Being mixed English and Papua New Guinean, I had a colourful childhood growing up in Vanuatu and the Solomon Islands, before my family settled in Cairns, Queensland.

 I’ve been singing since I could talk, and it was my Mum and Bubu Meri (grandmother) who instilled in me a love of music – from the Tok Pisin lullabies they sang me to sleep with, to the gospel worship songs I was surrounded by at the church I grew up in.
 I wrote my first song at the age of 9 in a little blue book that I still have.